-I recently wrote about how homeschooling parents can use a dialogue-based approach to education, (also here), which I see as a big potential benefit to home education.
+I have written about how homeschooling parents can use a dialogue-based approach to education, (also here), which I see as a big potential benefit to home education.
 While many public schools have been forced into test-prep mania that defines success very narrowly, homeschoolers can use this educational approach to develop critical thinking and evaluate learning.

 Scientific American has a recent story that reflects my thoughts on the unfortunate increased emphasis on standardized testing in public education: